nf-core/configs/docs/vsc_calcua.md

 # These lines can be omitted if the variables are already set in your `~/.bashrc` file.
 export APPTAINER_CACHEDIR="${VSC_SCRATCH}/apptainer/cache"
 export APPTAINER_TMPDIR="${VSC_SCRATCH}/apptainer/tmp"

-# Launch Nextflow head process.
-# Provide a partition profile name to choose a particular partition queue, which
-# will determine the available resources for each individual task in the pipeline.
-# Note that the profile name ends with a `*_local` suffix, which indicates
+# optional - set by default in the config already
+# export NXF_APPTAINER_CACHEDIR="${VSC_SCRATCH}/apptainer/nextflow_cache"

-# that this pipeline will run in local execution mode on the submitted node.
+# Launch Nextflow head process that will run on the same node as the pipeline tasks.
+# Append the single_node profile after the vsc_calcua one, to make Nextflow schedule
+# all jobs on the same local node.
+Note: don't do this on the login nodes!
 nextflow run nf-core/rnaseq \
-  -profile test,vsc_calcua,broadwell_local \
+  -profile test,vsc_calcua,single_node \
   -with-report report.html \
   --outdir test_output
 ```

 ## Step-by-step instructions

-1. Set the `APPTAINER_CACHEDIR` and `APPTAINER_TMPDIR` environment variables by adding the following lines to your `.bashrc` file (or simply add them to your Slurm job script):
+1. Set the `APPTAINER_CACHEDIR`, `APPTAINER_TMPDIR` and `NXF_APPTAINER_CACHEDIR` environment variables by adding the following lines to your `.bashrc` file (or simply add them to your Slurm job script):

     ```
     export APPTAINER_CACHEDIR="${VSC_SCRATCH}/apptainer/cache"
     export APPTAINER_TMPDIR="${VSC_SCRATCH}/apptainer/tmp"
+    # optional - set by default in the config already
+    # export NXF_APPTAINER_CACHEDIR="${VSC_SCRATCH}/apptainer/nextflow_cache"
     ```

-    When using the `~/.bashrc` method, you can ensure that the environment variables are available in your jobs by starting your scripts with the line `#! /bin/bash -l`, although this does not seem to be required (see [below](#apptainer--singularity-environment-variables-for-cache-and-tmp-directories) for more info).
+    When using the `~/.bashrc` method, you can ensure that the environment variables are available in your jobs by starting your scripts with the line `#! /bin/bash -l`, although this does not always seem to be required (initial testing: required to propagate PATH, but not for other env vars?).
+See [below](#apptainer--singularity-and-nextflow-environment-variables-for-cache-and-tmp-directories) for more info.

 2. Load Nextflow in your job script via the command: `module load Nextflow/23.04.2`.
 Alternatively, when using [your own version of Nextflow](#availability-of-nextflow), use `module load Java`.

-3. Choose whether you want to run in [local execution mode on a single node](#local-nextflow-run-on-a-single-interactive-node) or make use of the [Slurm job scheduler to queue individual pipeline tasks](#schedule-nextflow-pipeline-using-slurm).
+3. Choose whether you want to use the [Slurm job scheduler to queue individual pipeline tasks](#schedule-nextflow-pipeline-using-slurm) (default mode) or if you prefer [local execution on a single node](#local-nextflow-run-on-a-single-interactive-node).

-    - For Slurm scheduling, choose a partition profile ending in `*_slurm`.
-E.g., `nextflow run pipeline -profile vsc_calcua,broadwell_slurm`.
+    - For Slurm scheduling, you only need to specify the `vsc_calcua` profile.
+E.g., `nextflow run pipeline -profile vsc_calcua`.
+Nextflow tasks will be scheduled as Slurm jobs to your current partition (or the one defined via `sbatch --partion=<partition-name>`).
-    - For local execution mode on a single node, choose a partition profile ending in `*_local`.
-E.g., `nextflow run pipeline -profile vsc_calcua,broadwell_local`.
+    - For local execution mode on a single node, you need to append an additional sub-profile.
+E.g., `nextflow run pipeline -profile vsc_calcua,single_node`.

-    Note that the `-profile` option can take multiple values, the first one always being `vsc_calcua` and the second one a partition plus execution mode.
+    Note that the `-profile` option can take multiple values, the first one always being `vsc_calcua` and the second `single_node` one being optional.

 4. Specify the _partition_ that you want to run the pipeline on using the [`sbatch` command's `--partition=<name>` option](https://docs.vscentrum.be/jobs/job_submission.html#specifying-a-partition) and how many _resources_ should be allocated.
-See the [overview of partitions and their resources](#overview-of-partition-profiles-and-resources) below, or refer to [the CalcUA documentation](https://docs.vscentrum.be/antwerp/tier2_hardware.html) for more info.
+See the [overview of partitions and their resources](#overview-of-partitions-and-resources) below, or refer to [the CalcUA documentation](https://docs.vscentrum.be/antwerp/tier2_hardware.html) for more info.

-    - For Slurm scheduling, the partition on which the head process runs has no effect on the resources allocated to the actual pipeline tasks.
-The head process only requires minimal resources (e.g., 1 CPU and 4 GB RAM).
+    - For the default Slurm scheduling, the partition on which the head process runs has no effect on the resources allocated to the actual pipeline tasks; these will instead be requested by Nextflow depending on the particular process' requirements and limited by the maximum thresholds set for each partition in this config.
-    - For local execution mode on a single node, the partition selected via `sbatch` must match the one selected with nextflow's `-profile` option, otherwise the pipeline will not launch.
-It is probably convenient to simply request a full node (e.g., `--cpus-per-task=28` and `--mem=112G` for broadwell).
-Omitting `--mem-per-cpu` or `--mem` will [allocate the default memory value](https://docs.vscentrum.be/jobs/job_submission.html#requesting-memory), which is the total available memory divided by the number of cores, e.g., `28 * 4 GB = 112 GB` for broadwell (`128 GB - 16 GB buffer`).
+    - For local execution mode on a single node, it is probably convenient to simply request a full node (e.g., `--cpus-per-task=28` and `--mem=112G` for broadwell), but if fewer resources are requested, these limits will be passed on the Nextflow too.
+    - Omitting `--mem-per-cpu` or `--mem` will [allocate the default memory value](https://docs.vscentrum.be/jobs/job_submission.html#requesting-memory), which is the total available memory divided by the number of cores, e.g., `28 * 4 GB = 112 GB` for broadwell (`128 GB - 16 GB buffer`).

+> **NB:** The head process only requires minimal resources (e.g., 1 CPU and 4 GB RAM).

 5. Submit the job script containing your full `nextflow run` command via `sbatch` or from an an interactive `srun` session launched via `screen` or `tmux` (to avoid the process from stopping when you disconnect your SSH session).

+> For more background info on how Slurm and Nextflow interact, you can read more in the [Nextflow training docs](https://training.nextflow.io/basic_training/executors/#submit-nextflow-as-a-job) and in this [Nextflow blog post](https://www.nextflow.io/blog/2023/best-practices-deploying-pipelines-with-hpc-workload-managers.html).

 ---